haslersn/any-nix-shell/README.md

 # any-nix-shell
-fish and zsh support for the *nix-shell* environment of the Nix package manager.
+fish and zsh support for the *nix run* and *nix-shell* environments of the Nix package manager.

 ## Installation in the user environment